ghuntley/ghuntley.github.io/_draft/creating-a-cake-c-make-addin.md

 # Add-in
 * Explain how `Aliases`, `Runner`, `Settings` works.
+* Explain how to auto-import your namespaces into Cake.
 * You may need a base `Settings` and define child settings i.e. `"app.exe --globalSettings run --runSettings"` for the TaskRunner

 # Testing